DQL VS Other Query Languages¶

 L::`ops-tools`:(bytes_processed) {filename = "metrics.go", container="app-dev"} [2m] BY sum(orig_id)

-# LogQL/PromQL have not found similar query function yet.
+# LogQL/PromQL do not seem to have similar query functions

 # MySQL